Mauricio Affonso: Career

-Affonso started his career playing for uruguayan side Racing Club in 2012, competing in Primera División.
+Affonso started his career playing for Uruguayan side Racing Club in 2012, competing in Primera División.
 After four years, he moved in Peñarol.

-In the pasts five years, Affonso played in diverse countries like Perú, Saudi Arabia and South Africa.
+In the pasts five years, Affonso played in diverse countries like Peru, Saudi Arabia and South Africa.
 In 2021 he signed for River Plate and returned to Uruguayan Primera División.

+In September 2023, he returned to Racing Club for a third separate spell.